ReivenIV/Philosophers_dinner/docs/forks_threads_process.md

 - **Process**: A full program running on its own.
 Use `fork()` to make a new one.
 - **Thread**: A smaller task inside a process.
 Use `pthread` to create them.
 - **`fork()`**: Splits a process into two (parent and child).

-Try running the examples!
-If you have questions or want more examples, just ask—I’m here to help!